 Bear pushes the bounds of credibility.
 Questions arise.
 Where did they find these rocks?
 How did they get them here?
 Are they real?
 How are they held together?
 On the one hand, the sculpture is massive, permanent, thoroughly engineered.
 At the same time, it has a form (a toy bear) that one knows to be soft and cozy - a form that one associates with childhood, play, and security.
 The bear can be seen framed through the trees lining the paths that lead to the Academic Courtyard.
 As you get closer, you see the mass, the monumentality and the stone surfaces.
 It becomes immense, especially in the context of the scale of a toy.
 The rounded, ancient, and weathered natural granite contrasts with the high-tech, anodized, and highly manufactured surfaces of the surrounding buildings.
-The notion of a bear in this world is surprising and provocative.
-This Bear has an astonishing and memorable presence.
+The Bear in this world has an astonishing and memorable presence.
+It has inspired many students who have given it Valentines’ Day “heart glasses”, an entire crew team uniform, and a “Beary Potter” costume.

 Born in San Francisco, Hawkinson studied at San Jose State and UCLA, and now lives and works in Los Angeles.
 His solo exhibitions have included shows at MASS MoCA and the Hirshhorn Museum and Sculpture Garden in Washington.
 A major and comprehensive mid-career survey of the artist's work - co-organized by the Whitney Museum of American Art in New York and Los Angeles County Museum of Art - was seen in both locations in 2005.